 Good Hotel Guide Review

-In the centre of a ‘fascinating’ town, Denise Carter’s B&B ‘offers good value and plenty of Yorkshire friendliness’.
-‘Well-appointed’ bedrooms in the 300-year-old town house and converted stables are supplied with a hot drinks tray and glass bottles of filtered water; ‘the collection of books is a nice touch’.
-Guests may help themselves to local beers, spirits or soft drinks from the well-stocked honesty bar in the sitting room.
-In the evening, light bites (soup or an omelette) might be ‘rustled up’; the hostess can recommend nearby eateries for more substantial fare.
-Home-made sourdough bread, jams and compotes are part of the ‘excellent’ ‘slow-food’ breakfasts that ‘set you up for the day’.
-On-site parking is a bonus.
+In a ‘fascinating’ town, Denise Carter’s B&B ‘offers good value and plenty of Yorkshire friendliness’.
+Traditionally furnished bedrooms in the 300-year-old house, stables and adjacent building, are supplied with a hot drinks tray and bottled water; ‘the collection of books is a nice touch’.
+Guests may help themselves to local beers, spirits or soft drinks from the honesty bar in the sitting room.
+In the evening, light bites might be ‘rustled up’; the hostess can recommend nearby eateries for more substantial meals.
+Home-made sourdough bread, jams and compotes are part of the ‘excellent’ breakfasts that ‘set you up for the day’.
+The small courtyard garden, and on-site parking are a bonus.

 12. 1 in adjacent building, 2 in converted stables, 2 on ground floor suitable for disabled.

 sitting room (honesty bar), dining room, in-room TV (Freeview), small courtyard garden (wildlife area), parking.